-CZI will work closely with pilot partners to ensure the space functions for both member organizations and the communities they serve.
+CZI works closely with pilot partners to ensure the space functions for both member organizations and the communities they serve.
 Feedback from these pilot partners will help CZI create an experience that is consistent, seamless, and pleasant for all Community Space members and their guests.

-The space will be open to all eligible San Mateo County community organizations and groups in May 2020.
+The space will be open to eligible San Mateo County community organizations and groups later in 2020.

 Becoming a Member